manodeep/Corrfunc/README.md

 # Author

-Pairwise is written/maintained by Manodeep Sinha.
+Corrfunc is written/maintained by Manodeep Sinha.
 Please contact the [author](mailto:manodeep@gmail.com) in case of any issues.

 # Citing